Mint your first jetton

 GitHub Pages

 . - If possible, purchase a custom domain for your project.
 Use any domain seller like Google Domains or GoDaddy.
-Then, connect your custom domain to the repository in the previous step, you can follow the instructions here.
+Then connect your custom domain to the repository from the previous step.
+You can follow the instructions here.

 - If you have a custom domain, your image URL should be